By Elizabeth Nagelin-Anderson, MA, Isabel Platt, and Noy Birger, BS

 The bone mineral density (BMD) test is a painless test that measures bone density in the spine, wrist, and/or hip (the most common sites of fractures due to osteoporosis), while other tests measure bone in the heel or hand.
 The results of this test can tell you how dense your bones are, whether or not you have osteoporosis, and the chances of a future fracture.
 This test can also be used to monitor bone loss, and the effects of any treatment you may be receiving.

-The National Health Information Center (a service of the United States Department of Health and Human Services) recommends that all women over the age of 65, and post-menopausal women under age 65 who have risk factors have a BMD test.
+The National Health Information Center (a service of the United States Department of Health and Human Services) recommends that women under 65 with risk factors and all women over the age of 65 have a BMD test.10

 The treatment of osteoporosis is very similar to prevention: a balanced diet rich in calcium and vitamin D, exercise, limited alcohol consumption, no smoking, and in some cases, medication.

-There are different categories of medications that are used to treat and delay the progress of osteoporosis.
-However, these medications have risks as well as benefits, and it is important to understand that researchers have not studied whether these medications are better at preventing bone loss and fracture than just having enough calcium and vitamin D in the body to support bone health.
-Taking plenty of calcium, vitamin D, and doing weight-bearing exercise does not have any risks and for many women would be a better choice than prescription medications.
+There are different categories of medications that are used to treat and delay bone loss.
+However, these medications have risks as well as benefits, and it is important to understand that researchers have not studied whether these medications are better at preventing bone loss and fracture than just having enough calcium and vitamin D in the body to support bone health.11 Taking plenty of calcium and vitamin D and doing weight-bearing exercise would be a better choice than prescription medications for many women.

 Bisphosphonates are a group of medications that slow the progress of bone loss.
 The brand name drugs Fosamax, Actonel, Boniva, and Reclast are all bisphosphonates.

-A new study that has not yet been published found that postmenopausal women with osteoporosis who were taking a bisphosphonate for more than 4 years were at increased risk of an uncommon type of fracture (atypical subtrochanteric femur fracture) of the femur-the large leg bone just below the hip joint.
-Other studies have found similar results, , , raising concerns that that taking these drugs for extended periods of times may be harmful to bone health.
-Further research is necessary to understand the true risks and benefits of bisphosphonates, and how long women should take them.
-As of April 2010, the FDA says that more research is needed to determine if these drugs cause the rare femur fracture.
+A study published in 2008 found that postmenopausal women with osteoporosis who were taking a bisphosphonate for more than 4 years were at increased risk of an uncommon type of fracture (atypical subtrochanteric femur fracture) of the femur-the large leg bone just below the hip joint.14 15 Other studies have found similar results, raising concerns that that taking these drugs for extended periods of times may be harmful to bone health.8 16 17 As of October 2010, the FDA says that more research is needed to better understand the risks and benefits of these drugs.18

 The following information explains some of the risk and benefits of commonly used brands of bisphosphonate drugs.
 Since the risks and benefits of all bisphosphonates are similar, patients usually choose a brand based on how often the pill is taken (daily, weekly, or monthly) or whether their insurance covers it or not.